objectiv/objectiv.io/docs/about-objectiv/contributing.md

 **Issues available for community contribution**:

 * _Status: Help Wanted_: Open to participation from the community.
 Not necessarily beginner-friendly.
 * _Status: Good First Issue_: Open to participation from the community, and friendly towards new contributors.

 You do not need our permission to work on one of these issues.
-You may work on an issue labeled ‘Good First Issue’ even if it's not your first issue.
+You may work on an issue labeled 'Good First Issue' even if it's not your first issue.

 **Issues not ready for work**:

 * _Status: Blocked_: Blocked by something else that needs to be done first.
 * _Status: Wontfix_: Decided not to fix for now, either because it works as intended or for some other reason.